godzone-logo godzone-logo2

 Water Safety

-The list below is a non-exhaustive outline of the skills that you should prepare for (using both inflatable canoe and kayak, Canadian/single blade and double bladed kayak paddle):
+The list below is a non-exhaustive outline of the skills that you should prepare for (using packraft, inflatable canoe and kayak, Canadian/single blade and double-bladed kayak paddle):

-• General knowledge: In discussion with a recognised kayak instructor the competitor should show good knowledge of the following: Personal kayaking and safety equipment, river dynamics at Grade II and III level, hazards associated with kayaking including broaching, strainers and foot entrapment and the actions taken to avoid or minimise these hazards.
+• General knowledge the competitor should have a good knowledge of and de able to demonstrate the following: Personal packrafting/kayaking and safety equipment, river dynamics at Grade 1-3 level, hazards associated with packrafting/kayaking including broaching, strainers and foot entrapment and the actions taken to avoid or minimise these hazards

-• Moving water skills: Competitors must ensure competence in the following skills in Grade II water: Capsize in a grade II rapid and self rescue by actively swimming with all equipment to an eddy, forward paddling, forward and reverse sweep strokes, low brace, break in / break out of eddies, ferry glide, identifying a safe line and manoeuvring down Grade II and III rapids.
+• Moving water skills: Competitors must ensure competence in the following skills in Grade II water: Capsize in a rapid and self rescue by actively swimming with all equipment to an eddy, forward paddling, forward and reverse sweep strokes, low brace, break in / break out of eddies, ferry glide, identifying a safe line and manoeuvring down Grade 1-3 rapids

 Waiver & Release

 All competitors must agree to the conditions, declarations and indemnifications outlined in the Acknowledgement Waiver and Release form and be willing to sign this at race registration.
 It is a prerequisite of entry that teams have read the release form.
-Click here to view the Acknowledgement Waiver and Release form.
+Acknowledgement Waiver and Release form.

 Insurance